Lorraine (given name)

-Lorraine is a feminine given name, which is simply from the name of the region of Lorraine in France and the dish quiche Lorraine.
-It has been used in the English-speaking world (especially the United States and Canada) since the Franco-Prussian War, during which events brought Lorraine, France to the North American public imagination.
-It is a Danish, English, Finnish, Norwegian, and Swedish modern form of the Germanic Chlothar (which is a blended form of Hlūdaz and Harjaz).
+Lorraine is a feminine given name derived from the region of Lorraine in France.
+It has been used in the English-speaking world (especially the United States and Canada) since the Franco-Prussian War, during which events brought the region to the North American public's attention.
+It is a Danish, English, Finnish, Norwegian, and Swedish modern form of the Germanic name Chlothar (which is a blended form of Hlūdaz and Harjaz).